apache/cordova-docs/docs/en/edge/guide/platforms/android/config.md

 # Android Configuration

-The `config.xml` settings file controls various settings of Cordova.
-This is application wide, and not set per CordovaWebView Instance.
+The `config.xml` file controls various Cordova settings.
+These apply across the application, and per CordovaWebView instance.

-## &lt;preference&gt;
+## `<preference>`

-Various **other** preferences (as **&lt;preference&gt;** tags) default on not breaking existing apps.
+Various other preferences (as `<preference>` tags) default on not breaking existing apps.
 The available preferences are:

-1. **useBrowserHistory (boolean, defaults to true)** - set to false if you want to use the history shim that was used to work around the hashtag error present in Android 3.x prior to the history fix.
+* `useBrowserHistory` (boolean, defaults to true): set to false if you want to use the history shim that was used to work around the hashtag error present in Android 3.x prior to the history fix.
   (Note: This setting will be deprecated in April 2013)

-2. **loadingDialog** - Display a native loading dialog when loading the app.
+* `loadingDialog`: Display a native loading dialog when loading the app.
 The value's format is _Title, Message_

-3. **loadingPageDialog** - Display a native loading dialog when loading sub-pages.
+* `loadingPageDialog`: Display a native loading dialog when loading sub-pages.
 The value's format is _Title, Message_

-4. **errorUrl** - Set the error page for your application.
+* `errorUrl`: Set the error page for your application.
 Should be located in your Android project in file://android_asset/www/

-5. **backgroundColor** - Set the background color for your application.
+* `backgroundColor`: Set the background color for your application.
   Supports a four-byte hex value, with the first byte representing alpha value, and the following three bytes with standard RGB values. (i.e. 0x00000000 = Black)

-6. **loadUrlTimeoutValue** - How much time Cordova should wait before throwing a timeout error on the application.
+* `loadUrlTimeoutValue`: How much time Cordova should wait before throwing a timeout error on the application.

-7. **keepRunning (boolean, defaults to true)** - Determines whether Cordova will keep running in the background or not
+* `keepRunning` (boolean, defaults to true): Determines whether Cordova stays running in the background.

-8. **splashscreen** - The name of the file minus its extension in the `res/drawable` directory.
+* `splashscreen`: The name of the file minus its extension in the `res/drawable` directory.
 If you have multiple assets, they all must share this common name in their respective directories.

-9. **disallowOverscroll (boolean, defaults to false)** - set to true if you want to disable the glow when a user scrolls beyond the edge of the webview.
+* `disallowOverscroll` (boolean, defaults to false): set to `true` to disable the glow when a user scrolls beyond the edge of the webview.

-## &lt;plugin&gt;
+## `<plugin>`

-Android supports using &lt;feature&gt; as analogues to &lt;plugin&gt; elements.
+Android supports using `<feature>` as analogues to `<plugin>` elements.